 In addition, supervisors and leaders must have:

 Amateur radio volunteers must also take a series of short classes sponsored by the County, and coordinated through the Cowlitz County SAR Council.
 Schedules for these classes will be posted when available.
-You MUST register for classes with Randy, NU7D, to ensure you are advised of any changes to the schedule.
+You MUST register for classes to ensure you are advised of any changes to the schedule.
 Classes without any preregistrations will be cancelled, so don't just show up without notice.
 These classes are:

 The ACS group meets on the 1st Wednesday of each month from 7pm to 8pm.
 Unless weather prevents it, all ACS meetings will be at the LCARA clubhouse.